 While that may be possible, it’s not probable.
 We’re much more likely to see returns come down in the years to come as they did following the 1990’s boom.
 That doesn’t mean they have to crash in the same dramatic fashion, just that the high rate of growth is unlikely to persist.

 So how should investors think about unsustainable returns, in any asset class or strategy?

-First and foremost: with high degree of skepticism.
+First and foremost: with a high degree of skepticism.
 One should operate under the assumption that such returns will not continue indefinitely but instead succumb to the law of mean reversion.
 For an existing investor, that means humbly re-balancing your portfolio to increase diversification and control risk.
 For a prospective investor, that means setting low expectations and wading in only with a high degree of caution.
 Since you cannot buy past returns they should have no influence on your decision-making process.
-Focus instead on the future and you’re best assessment of prospective returns.
+Focus instead on the future and you’re the best assessment of prospective returns.

 This is easier said than done, of course.
 In the 5 years leading up to the peak in March 2000, the Nasdaq 100 would generate an annualized return of over 60% per year.
 While it seems absurd in hindsight, many investors at the time were expecting these returns to continue.